Hgoatly/RecipesWithout/README.md

 by the developer, so inspirational food-related background images were added to beautify the site.
 Some of the images are repeated on different pages.

 Even though some of the images are barely visible when viewed on a mobile site, because they are behind cards, the decision was made to include them on the mobile site as well so that they add some colour and interest to the background.
+They were removed on pages where whole recipes are shown, because otherwise the images became elongated.

 ### Layout: